Subdomain vs Subdirectory - What is Better for SEO?

 • Scalability and ease of management: Evaluate the scalability of your website.
 Subdirectories are often favored for their simplicity in managing content and website administration.
 If you foresee a growing volume of content, products, or services, the ease of scalability offered by subdirectories can be a practical advantage.
 This ensures your website structure remains manageable and organized as your business expands.

 So, "Which should I choose?"
-According to Google, the answer is that it depends on your website architecture and management requirements and needs, not SEO.
+According to Google, the answer depends on your website architecture, management requirements, and needs, not SEO.

 Google has repeatedly said that it is equally fine with using either subdomains or subdirectories (from an SEO perspective).